harshit973/chat-app/readme.md

 - Friend requests
 - Typing status when a friend is typing a message
 - Delete a message before a time period
+- Able to add new existing friends to the group

 # Non functional requirements
 - Availability